Oxidation state: Fractional oxidation states

 Finally, fractional oxidation numbers are not used in the chemical nomenclature.
-For example the red lead Pb_{3}O_{4} is represented as lead(II,IV) oxide, showing the oxidation states of the two nonequivalent lead atoms.
+For example the red lead Pb3O4|link=Lead(II,IV) oxide is represented as lead(II,IV) oxide, showing the oxidation states of the two nonequivalent lead atoms.

 Elements with multiple oxidation states

 Most elements have more than one possible oxidation state.
 For example, carbon has nine possible integer oxidation states from −4 to +4: